WizardAlfredo/unity/documentation.md

 ![photo](img/image4.png)

-6. From Prefabs drag and Drop everything in our scene and unpack them
+6. From the Prefabs folder drag and drop everything in our scene.
+Then unpack them completly

 ![photo](img/image6.png)
 ![photo](img/image7.png)
 ![photo](img/image8.png)

-7. Delete Main Camera from the Hierarchy
+7. Delete the Main Camera from the Hierarchy

 ![photo](img/image5.png)

-## Adding the map and making the navigation path
+## Adding a map and creating the navigation path

 For adding a map in Unity there are 3 options: